pabu500/svc_pq_decoder/README.md

 ﻿## pq_decoder
-### pq_decoder or COMTRADE decoder is a tool develop decode COMTRADE (Common Format for Transient Data Exchange) files.
-### pq_decoder reads in cfg (configuration file) and dat file and enables users to extract, process, and analyze Power Quality (PQ) data from these files.
+PQ Decoder (or COMTRADE Decoder) is a tool developed to decode COMTRADE (Common Format for Transient Data Exchange) files.
+It reads .cfg (configuration) and .dat (data) files, enabling users to extract, process, and analyze Power Quality (PQ) data.
-### This project aims to convert COMTRADE files into a more user-friendly format (such as CSV and JSON), allowing users to inspect and analyze the data using familiar tools.
+The primary goal of this project is to convert COMTRADE files into more user-friendly formats, such as CSV or JSON, making it easier for users to inspect and analyze the data using familiar tools.

 ##Features
 Parse COMTRADE files (.cfg and .dat) according to the IEEE C37.111 standard.